min69u/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Why was the broom late for the meeting?
+He overswept.